sami-dev/MultiBrandLoginPage/README.md

 1. **OktaLogin**: First we will update configuration settings for OktaLogin project and run it locally or publish on Microsoft Azure.

+	* **Note:** The key take away is that Relay state that is posted to the Login page will be returned in the response as the redirect URL.
+After authentication, the Okta session cookie is set there by allowing single sign-on between applications.
 	* Update **appSettings** section in **Web.config**
 		* ida:Authority: Provide Okta's Preview Sandbox e.g. e.g. https://dev-######.oktapreview.com
 		<br/>